On this page

 - Planning, building permits and zoning

-- the property will become a major business asset, and you can grow the business by borrowing against your equity in it
+- if the property becomes a major business asset, you can grow the business by borrowing against your equity

-- you enjoy the benefits of capital growth and security of tenure
+- enjoying the benefits of capital growth and security of tenure

-- you want no landlord so you control how the property is developed
+- having no landlord – you control how the property is developed

-- you want to use the asset as part of your superannuation scheme.
+- using the asset as part of your superannuation scheme.

-With the freedom of owning the premises and not having a landlord, the disadvantages are that:
+With the freedom of owning the premises and not having a landlord, the disadvantages include:

 - your ability to borrow money is subject to changes in interest rates

-- no landlord means you take full responsibility for expenses including rates and repairs
+- not having a landlord means you take full responsibility for expenses, including rates and repairs

-- banks usually want a personal guarantee which puts assets at risk e.g. family home
+- banks usually want a personal guarantee which puts assets at risk, such as the family home

 - if you have to relocate, selling the premises could be difficult.